 Also of interest is that Oak Grove has more people living here who work in computers and math than 95% of the places in the US.

 Oak Grove is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oak Grove’s overall crime rate is lower than average for the country.

-In terms of college education, Oak Grove is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Oak Grove have a bachelor's degree or advanced degree.
+The education level of Oak Grove citizens is a little higher than the average for US cities and towns: 21.00% of adults in Oak Grove have at least a bachelor's degree.

 The people who call Oak Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Grove residents report their race to be White, followed by Asian.
 Important ancestries of people in Oak Grove include Norwegian, Swedish, Irish, and Polish.

 The most common language spoken in Oak Grove is English.
 Other important languages spoken here include Spanish and Miao/Hmong.